-(To POD the sample place the double-bagged sample into the clear plastic container labelled ‘COVID Transport pot’, and put this pot into the larger Bio-Bottle (usually white with a blue top) before placing in the POD tube.
-Send POD tube to Old Path Lab (station: 2900); your POD tube will be returned to you.)
+(To POD the sample place the double-bagged sample into the clear plastic container, and put this pot into the larger Bio-Bottle (usually white with a blue top) before placing in the POD tube.
+Send POD tube to Old Path Lab (station: 2900)

 Samples on symptomatic patients will be processed on an ULTRA-RAPID platform (Turn-Around-Time: 1-2 hours).

-Send the samples to the ED POCT Lab.
+Send the samples to the ED POCT Lab (POD 2317).